webspace-sdk/smoothvoxels/README.md

 Beyond this it also includes:

-- Ability to re-use memory across model loads
+- Ability to re-use memory and materials across re-meshing
 - Per-voxel colorization (not per-material)
 - A flatbuffers based SVOX binary format